-When we flow gas through a pipe or over a surface (fluid dynamics) we generate noise and sometimes vibration.
+When we flow gas through a pipe or over a surface (fluid dynamics) we generate noise and sometimes vibration, this all falls under the title of aerodynamic noise.
 The noise that is produced can be extreme if there is a feedback system between the noise that is generated and the gas flow.
 However, even under normal flow circumstances it is worth understanding the basics and how you can reduce the noise produced.

 Sound generated by turbulent flow is just as if the field were generated by a distribution of quadrupole sources (Reference: Lighthill paper from 1952).